 Stephanie Arsoska (BA (Hons) Drama Applied Theatre and Education 2004) runs The Little Red Theatre Company in Scotland, which aims to provide young people in the Angus area with high quality, innovative theatre training, with opportunities for performance and participation for practical acting exams on the Trinity syllabus.

 Jennifer Bates (MA Advanced Theatre Practice 2005) is the Co-Founder of The Deaf and Hearing Ensemble.
-She took their most recent production The People of The Eye to The Yard Theatre as part of NOW’16, a festival of new theatre for the here and now, before transferring the show to this year’s Edinburgh Fringe Festival.
+She took their most recent production The People of The Eye to The Yard Theatre as part of NOW’16, a festival of new theatre for the here and now, before transferring to the 2016 Edinburgh Fringe Festival.

 Shane Craig (BA (Hons) Drama Applied Theatre and Education 2008) spent six years working at the Science Museum in London as an Outreach Officer, and is now a primary school teacher in Finchley.